craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 LOCATE: You attempt to find a vein.
 Make a Medicine Check.
 If the result is 14 or higher, continue.
 Otherwise, you failed to locate a vein, and must spend another Action Point to retry.

-APPLY: You insert the needle into another willing creature who is adjacent to you that you can see.
+APPLY: You insert the needle into another willing creature who is adjacent to you and you can see.
 That creature gains 10 stacks of the 'Regeneration' [[Emboldenment]].

 #### Burn Cream
 Tiny (5), x Action Cost (UNPACK > PREP > APPLY)